Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 4) Make sure the `Repeat` mode is enabled.
 Then, change the tile counts below to match your grid.
 Once you're done, click `Re-import`.
 Godot will ask you to restart the editor, do that (I have no idea why).

-5) Once the editor has restarted, click on your terrain node, and make sure it uses the `ARRAY` shader type (or a similar custom shader).
-Under `Shader Params`, assign the `u_ground_albedo_bump_array` property to the texture array you created.
+5) Once the editor has restarted, select your terrain node, and make sure it uses the `ARRAY` shader type (or a similar custom shader).
+In the bottom panel, click on the `Edit...` button to edit the `HTerrainTextureSet` used by the terrain.

+6) In the dialog, click on the `Load Array...` button under `Albedo` to load your texture array.
+You can do the same process with normal maps if needed.

-6) The bottom panel should now update to show much more texture slots.
+7) The bottom panel should now update to show much more texture slots.
 They will appear in the same order they are in the atlas, from left-to-right.
 If the panel doesn't update, select another node and click the terrain again.
 You should now be able to paint.

 ![Lots of textures blending](images/lots_of_textures_blending.png)